Budapest Pride: 2009

 The police kept protestors, but also other onlookers and well-wishers, one block away from Andrássy Road, so that the march had no contact to the public, although it was extensively covered by television.
 An infiltrator attempted to disrupt the march by bursting balloons, but was frightened away by booing.

 However, some protestors threw stones at the police and burned the rainbow flag used by the organisers of the parade.

+In 2009, Fidesz politician Ilona Ékes, wrote to the police to ban a gay pride event in Budapest, saying that homosexuality was a mental illness and demonstrators would scandalise people, as they did in previous years, when homosexual activists imitated sexual intercourse on stage and other activists were allegedly blasphemous.
+According to Ékes, the demonstrations would harm youngsters, whose school season was to start on the same day.

+2025

+Despite the threat of fines under the Hungarian Pride ban, tens of thousands of Pride marchers assembled in Budapest.
+Organisers estimated that 200,000 people showed up, surpassing the previous record of 35,000.

+Vice President of the Mi Hazánk Előd Novák said that the government made a fool of themselves for making a law but not sticking to it in practice.